Greek word - (misthos G3408)

 It is also possible to lose your pay.
 So we must watch how we live (1 Corinthians 3:8-15).

-What is a reward in the Bible?
-It is pay for work.
+In the Bible, reward is pay for work.

 Modern Synonym - pay